Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/009_two a half gamers - The Evolution of Mobile Advertising Explained How to make Ad revenue by Felix Braberg Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - The Evolution of Mobile Advertising Explained How to make Ad revenue by Felix Braberg  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - The Evolution of Mobile Advertising Explained: How to make Ad revenue by Felix Braberg – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/Lancaricme-1640-x-432-px_018e2b04.png)